 - Vanderbilt Health + Hospitals Clinic at 165 Vanderbilt Ave, Staten Island, NY 10304.

 OTHER NEW YORK CITY LOCATIONS

 The mass vaccination sites at the Jacob K. Javits Convention Center, at 37th Street and 11th Avenue in Manhattan, and at Yankee Stadium, in the Bronx, are no longer operating fully 24/7, but are still administering vaccines.
-The Yankee Stadium site is eligible only to Bronx residents.
 Those interested in scheduling appointments should visit Somosvaccinations.com or call 1-833-SomosNY, or a handful of on-site ticket windows can help those that need in-person assistance.

 Meanwhile, Citi Field opened Wednesday, Feb.
 10 as a vaccination site, with the capacity to serve up to 7,000 people per day.
-Half of all appointments at Citi Field will be reserved for Queens residents, the other half for TLC licensees and food delivery workers, the mayor announced.
+Half of all appointments at Citi Field were being reserved for Queens residents, the other half for TLC licensees and food delivery workers, the mayor had announced.

 New York City said it was working with the state and the NBA's Nets in an effort to open up another megasite, this time at Barclays Center to cater to Brooklynites.
-The latest megasite to be announced will be opening in Co-op City, which is open from 8 a.m. to 7 p.m.
+The Co-op City vaccine megasite is open from 8 a.m. to 7 p.m.
 Thursday through Tuesday.

 Overall, there are nearly 200 vaccination sites in the five boroughs so far.
 Appointments are scheduled directly with the host site or partner provider who work with community organizations and community leaders to identify New Yorkers from that specific community who are eligible to obtain a vaccination.